 So what is 50+20 revenue?
-It means that you are getting 50% of your revenue from word-of-mouth (brand “I heard of you” and other zero-cost lead sources) and that you are getting 20% from expansion revenue (i.e. your net churn is actually negative.)
+It means that you are getting 50% of your revenue from word-of-mouth (brand “I heard of you” and other zero-cost lead sources) and that you are getting 20% from expansion revenue (i.e. your net churn is negative.)

-This is crucial!
-By the time you hit $10m ARR (and ideally way before this point) you should be getting:
+For this reason, by the time you hit $10m ARR (and ideally way before this point) you should be getting:

-- 50% of your revenue from word-of-mouth, brand “I heard of you”, and other zero cost lead sources.
+- 50% of your revenue from word-of-mouth, brand “I heard of you”, and other zero-cost lead sources.

 - 20% of your revenue from expansion revenue (net negative churn.)

-All the best of breed companies hit 50+20 by $10m ARR.
-It’s what makes them “best of breed.”
+All the best-of-breed companies hit 50+20 by $10m ARR.
+It’s what makes them “best-of-breed.”
 Scaling is pretty easy because:

 - Your blended CAC is super low.

-- Your CLTV is super high.
+- Your LTV is super high.